NoroffFEU/development-platforms/svelte-case-study.md

 `<script lang="ts"></script>`

-- If your script should be a module you can use the following in the same way `<script lang="ts" context="module"></script>` this is the deault so instead you can use the `<script context></script>` in the instance of reffering to it as a module.
+- If your script should be a module you can use the following in the same way `<script lang="ts" context="module"></script>` this is the default so instead you can use the `<script context></script>` in the instance of referring to it as a module.

 - If your script should be a instance, you just switch out module for instance.

-- If the script should be loaded asynchronously you can use async `<script async></script>` this can improve performance by allwoing the script to load after the component has finished rendering.
+- If the script should be loaded asynchronously you can use async `<script async></script>` this can improve performance by allowing the script to load after the component has finished rendering.

 - if you want to debug you can use
 `<script debug></script>` This attribute enables or disables debugging mode for the component.
 This is by default `"true"`

 #### Svelte Syntax

 Svelte application components are defined with `.svelte` files.
-Wich are HTML files extended with templating syntax that is based on Javascript and is similar to JSX.
+Which are HTML files extended with templating syntax that is based on Javascript and is similar to JSX.
 You can use __layout.svelte to create a layout that will be on all the pages like header and navigation.

 ---
 `{@debug}` This tag offers an alternative to console.log(), if you want to console log / debug something in your code.